On textiles, consumers and sustainability

 Me, a consumer

 In addition to working with textiles myself, I am also a consumer.
-I’m a consumer who knows quite a bit about the textile industry, and still (or maybe because of exactly that) I feel inexplicably small as a consumer trying to navigate the field and make sustainable choices.
+I’m a consumer who knows quite a bit about the textile industry, and still (or maybe because of exactly that) I feel inexplicably small when I’m trying to navigate the field and make sustainable choices as a consumer.

-The realities of the global textile industry are harsh: overproduction, environmental issues like pollution, unsafe working conditions, low wages and the lack of transparency among others, and so I wanted to share a few strategies that have helped me overcome an increasing anxiety caused by being aware of these issues.
+The realities of the global textile industry are harsh: overproduction, environmental issues, unsafe working conditions, low wages and the general lack of transparency among others.
+Being aware of these issues certainly gives me anxiety, and so I wanted to share a few strategies that have helped me overcome them at least a little bit.

 The following is of course not an exhaustive list of measures to take nor are the strategies in any particular order—rather, it’s a collection of the strategies I make use of in my daily life when it comes to wanting to become a more responsible consumer.